reaktoro/reaktoro-jupyter-book/about/faq.md

 ## Why is Reaktoro open-source?

-Because we believe you should know what goes inside of it and help us with further development and bug fixes!
+Because we believe you should know what goes inside it and help us with further development and bug fixes!

 ## How can I help with the Reaktoro Project?

-In multiple ways, from reporting bugs, to suggesting improvements, writting tutorials, helping with testing, development of algorithms, anything.
+In multiple ways, from reporting bugs, to suggesting improvements, writing tutorials, helping with testing, development of algorithms, anything.

 Please [get in touch here](mailto:allan.leal@erdw.ethz.ch) if you are